 Oddly, her second and third movies – Murder at the Gallop and Murder Most Foul – were both based on Hercule Poirot novels, while 1964’s Murder Ahoy! wasn’t based on any of Christie works.

-A box set featuring all Margaret Ruthford’s Miss Marple movies is available on Amazon.
+A box set featuring all Margaret Ruthford’s Miss Marple movies is available on DVD on Amazon.

 1. Joan Hickson (1984-1992)

 Still viewed by many fans as the iconic Miss Marple on screen, Joan Hickson narrowly beat Margaret Rutherford to top our poll with 41.30% of the votes!